-This proposal, laying in the moderate susceptibility area, will use stormwater disposal methods consistent with Spokane Regional Stormwater Manual (SRSM), which may include grassed percolation areas, evaporation ponds, L.I.D.
-Ponds, detention and/or retention ponds and gravel galleries depending upon soil types at the locations of the proposed facilities.
+This proposal, laying in the high susceptibility area, will use stormwater disposal methods consistent with Spokane Regional Stormwater Manual (SRSM), which may include grassed percolation areas, evaporation ponds, L.I.D.
+Ponds, drywells, detention and/or retention ponds and gravel galleries depending upon soil types at the locations of the proposed facilities.
 The anticipated disposal rate will be appropriate for the design option chosen.
-Currently the runoff volume of a 100-year storm event is anticipated to be 3.299 ac/ft.
-A storage area of 13.76 ac/ft is proposed to contain the potential 100-year storm event.
-A preliminary or concept storm analysis is included as a part of this application.
+Currently the volume of stormwater is unknown; however, because the system will follow the SRSM there will be a dead storage component of 0.5' or more in each swale or pond area that should limit direct discharge of items used in the home as well as firefighting activities.
+A preliminary or concept storm analysis will be submitted as a part of this application.

 - (2) Will any chemicals (especially organic solvents or petroleum fuels) be stored in aboveground or underground storage tanks?
 If so, what types and quantities of material will be stored?
 After the development of the project, it would be expected that household volumes of these types of chemicals will be stored above ground in appropriately sized containers of less than 5 gallons.
 During construction, no large volume of chemicals will be stored on site. - (3) What protective measures will be taken to ensure that leaks or spills of any chemicals stored or used on site will not be allowed to percolate to groundwater.
 This includes measures to keep chemicals out of disposal systems.

 Applicable BMP's will be used during construction to contain any leaks or spills if they occur from vehicle refueling and oiling operations.
-After development, small household leaks or spills may occur and are anticipated to be handled prior to leaving impervious surfaces. - (4) Will any chemicals be stored, handled or used on the site in a location where a spill or leak will drain to surface or groundwater or to a stormwater disposal system discharging to surface or groundwater?
+After development, small household leaks or spills may occur and are anticipated to be handled prior to leaving any hard surface areas.

-No large volumes of chemicals are anticipated to be stored onsite within the residential development, therefore there is no direct spill or leak risk to groundwater.

-b.
-Stormwater

-- (1) What are the depths on the site to groundwater and to bedrock (if known)?

-Based on well logs in the area, depth to groundwater varies from approximately 100 to 200+ feet below grade. - (2) Will stormwater be discharged into the ground?
+- (4) Will any chemicals be stored, handled or used on the site in a location where a spill or leak will drain to surface or groundwater or to a stormwater disposal system discharging to surface or groundwater?
+No large volumes of chemicals are anticipated to be stored onsite within the residential development, therefore there is no direct spill or leak risk to groundwater. - b.
+Stormwater - (1) What are the depths on the site to groundwater and to bedrock (if known)?
+Based on well logs in the area, depth to groundwater varies approximately 100 to 200+ feet below grade. - (2) Will stormwater be discharged into the ground?
 If so, describe any potential impacts.
 Yes, stormwater may be discharged into the ground as allowed per the SRSM, which requires treatment prior to discharge.
 No potential impacts are anticipated at this time.